Priemar/pri-ng-scrollbar/README.md

 ***

- > Auto fallback for native devices, bec. its not possible to show hide native scrollbars.
+ > Auto fallback to native scrollbars for mobile devices, bec. its not possible to show / hide custom scrollbars.

 ***